 Human epidermal growth factor receptor 2 (HER2) amplification with FISH ratio ≥ 2.0 or overexpression by immunohistochemistry 3+ with any ER and/or PR.

 - Triple negative.
 Estrogen receptor (ER) and/or progesterone receptor (PR) negative < 10%, and no human epidermal growth factor receptor 2 (HER2) amplification or overexpression.

 - Patients must not receive neoadjuvant chemotherapy prior to surgery.

 - Patients must have adequate organ and marrow function as defined below:

 - Creatinine ≤ 2 x ULN;

 - Albumin ≥ 3 g/dL.

 - Willing and able to complete the stool and serum testing required for the study.

-- Willing to provide blood samples for correlative research purposes.
+- Willing to provide blood samples for correlative research purpose.

 - Agrees not to take non-dietary probiotics through 8 weeks after receiving the course of study drug (including OTC and prescription).